Mason Community Arts Academy

 Summer Piano Explorations is an exciting new program for late beginner to intermediate level piano students!

-• Classes in music history, sight reading, rhythmic fundamentals, and other piano topics
+• Engage in classes in music history, sight reading, rhythmic fundamentals, and other piano topics

-• Invitation to optional evening performances by faculty and guests on-campus with the Mason Summer Piano Academy
+• Have optional evening performances by faculty and guests on-campus with the Mason Summer Piano Academy

 Prerequisites